Justin Bieber Donates Thousands To Flood Victims in Peru, Superstar’s Charitable Efforts Continue

 It was founded in 2008 by Adam Braun, who is the brother of Bieber’s longtime manager Scooter Braun.
 As of last year, PoP has built over 330 schools and helped over 35,000 children in developing countries.

-The update on Bieber’s rolling donation to the organization arrived in April along with new box office figures which revealed his hugely successful Purpose World Tour has grossed around $200 million since last year.
+The update on Bieber’s rolling donation to the organization arrived in April along with new box office figures which revealed that his hugely successful Purpose World Tour has grossed around $200 million since last year.

 Billboard reported, “The first 10 concerts of 2017 totals $40 million, bringing the tour’s overall gross to just under $200 million since launching in March 2016.”

-The pop icon’s Purpose Tour kicked off in Seattle, Washington on March 9, 2016.
+The pop icon’s Purpose Tour kicked off in Seattle, Washington, on March 9, 2016.
 Billboard also revealed that since 2016 “more than 2.2 million tickets have been sold at 122 headlining performances worldwide.”

 Databox Live provided more details.
-The site reported that 2,229,881 tickets were sold for 122 sold out shows by April 2017.
+The site reported that 2,229,881 tickets were sold for 122 sold-out shows by April 2017.

 In addition to his continuing PoP donations, Justin also works with the Make-A-Wish Foundation and has done so since 2009.